Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

 ## String localization

-You can begin with reading the following how-to article of Xamarin.Forms Localization.
+You can begin by reading the following how-to article on Xamarin.Forms Localization.

 For more information on string localization, see [Xamarin.Forms Localization](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/#string-and-image-localization){:target="_blank"}.